-Craig D. Gottilla is a partner in Ansell Grimm & Aaron’s Community Association Practice Group.
-He focuses his practice on representing condominiums, community associations, cooperatives and homeowners associations.
-As a group, Gottilla and his colleagues have more than 60 years of combined experience in the Community Association industry.
+Craig Gottilla is a partner in the Community Association Department.
+He devotes his practice to representing condominiums, community associations, cooperatives and homeowners associations.
+Craig and his colleagues have more than 60 years of combined experience in the community association industry.

-With a deep background in real estate litigation, commercial litigation, and insurance disputes, Mr. Gottilla has extensive experience litigating in federal and state courts in New Jersey and New York.
+Craig has a deep background in real estate litigation, commercial litigation and insurance disputes, as well as extensive experience litigating in federal and state courts in New Jersey and New York.

 Following law school, Craig served as the law clerk to the Honorable Clarkson F. Fisher Jr., presiding judge for the Chancery Division in the Superior Court of New Jersey, Monmouth County.

 In 2019, he was appointed by the Camden County Board of Chosen Freeholders to a 5-year term on the Camden County Ethics Board, which focuses on ethics in government.

 Rutgers University School of Law, Camden, J.D., 1999